JulieFunk/STS_ReadingNotes_CSPT/affect.md

 **"The Affective Turn: Political Economy, Biomedia, and Bodies", Patricia T. Clough**

 *"So, for Massumi the turn to affect is about opening the body to its indeterminacy, the indeterminacy of autonomic responses.
 It is therefore necessary for Massumi to define affect in terms of its autonomy from conscious perception and language, as well as emotion.
 He proposes that if conscious perception is to be understood as the narration of affect--as it is in the case of emotion, for example-there nonetheless always is 'a never-to-be-conscious-autonomic remainder'; 'a virtual remainder,' an excess of affect (2002, 25).
 Further, it is this excess out of which the narration of emotion is 'subtracted,' smoothing it over retrospectively 'to fit conscious requirements of continuity and linear causality' (29).
 Consciousness is 'subtractive' because it reduces complexity.
 It is 'limitative; a derived function in a virtual field where actualization becomes, at that same moment of actualization, the limit of that field, which otherwise has no pre-given empirical limit.
 Affect and consciousness are in a virtual-actual circuit, which defines affect as potential and emergent." (p.
 209)*

+- See Jane Bennett's *Vibrant Matter* (p.
+14) for Adorno's "negative dialectics" and "nonidentity" which works similarly to Massumi's "excess of affect"

 - Massumi's turn to affect, understood as intensity (*Parables of the Virtual 27), incorporates, or rather, incorporealizes affect in its "virtual remainder" that cannot be captured and representated by conscious perception or language alone.
 Here, we have not necessarily a mind-body split, but what Stone refers to as the "physical/virtual distinction" where mind is *not* considered part of the virtual space of discourse (as more than simply language).
 Stone's concept of "warranting;" the production and maintaining of the relationship between the physical and virtual spaces.
 Massumi's "virtual-actual circuit" of affect, which can be understood as a warranting system between discourse and the physical (what Massumi calls the "actual").
 What Massumi brings to Stone's "warranting" is an understanding of that affective "excess" which cannot be accurately produced or processed by representations of the self through the "subtractive consciousness", and which drives the constant efforts for homeostasis within the act of warranting, thereby driving continual and new productions of the self.